Image: ShutterStock

 Nutrients In Watermelon

-- Lycopene: It is an antioxidant that helps maintain a healthy heart, bones and also prevents cancer.
+- Lycopene: It is an antioxidant that may help maintain a healthy heart and bones.
+It can combat free radical damage and prevent cellular damage.

-- Vitamin A: This Vitamin is good for eyes and skin.
+- Vitamin A: This Vitamin is good for the eyes and skin (4).

-- Vitamin B1: This Vitamin helps the body to use food for getting energy.
+- Vitamin B1: This Vitamin helps the body to use food to get energy (5).

-- Vitamin C: This Vitamin makes the immune system stronger thereby keeps your child from falling sick.
+- Vitamin C: This Vitamin makes the immune system stronger thereby keeping your child from falling sick (7).

 - Citrulline: It is an amino acid that converts to arginine.
-This amino acid promotes healthy blood circulation and maintains cardiovascular health.
+This amino acid can help promote healthy blood circulation and regulate blood pressure (8).

 Health Benefits Of Watermelon For Kids